-(1) Includes the effects of a \$3.9 million pre-tax benefit recorded in the third quarter of 2007 as a result of the receipt of accelerated royalty payments from franchisees in consideration of the termination of their franchise agreements.
-Includes the effects of a \$51.3 million pre-tax litigation expense recorded in the first quarter of 2007 related to the Perez matter and the effects of a \$11.0 million pre-tax litigation expense recorded in the first quarter of 2007 related to the Perez matter and the effects of a \$11.0 million pre-tax litigation expense recorded in the fourth quarter of 2007 related to the Shafer/Johnson matter.
-(2)

-(3) Includes the effects of a \$38.7 million pre-tax restructuring expense recorded in the fourth quarter of 2007 related to the store consolidation plan and other restructuring items announced December 3, 2007.

-(4) Includes the effects of adopting SAB 108, Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements ("SAB 108"), of approximately \$3.1 million decrease in pre-tax revenue and \$738,000 decrease in pre-tax depreciation expense related to adjustments for deferred revenue.
-(5) Includes the effects of adopting SAB 123R, Share-Based Payment ("SFAS 123R"), of approximately \$7.8 million of pre-tax expense related to stock options and restricted stock units granted.

-(6) Includes the effects of a \$1.95 million pre-tax expense in the third quarter of 2006 associated with the settlement of the BurdusisFrench/Corso litigation, the effects of a \$10.35 million pre-tax expense in the third quarter of 2006 associated with the settlement with the California Attorney General and the effects of a \$58.0 million pre-tax expense in the fourth quarter of 2006 associated with the settlement with the California Attorney General and the effects of a \$58.0 million pre-tax expense in the fourth quarter of 2006 for the refinancing of our senior credit facilities.
-(7) Includes the effects of a \$2.2 million pre-tax expense in the third quarter of 2006 and the effects of a \$2.6 million pre-tax expense in the fourth quarter of 2006 for the refinancing of our senior credit facilities.

-(8) Includes the effects of \$5.2 million in charges recorded in the third and fourth quarters of 2005 as a result of Hurricanes Katrina, Rita and Wilma.
-These charges were primarily related to the disposal of inventory and fixed assets.
-(9) Includes the effects of \$3.7 million in goodwill impairment charges recorded in the third quarter of 2005 as result of Hurricane Katrina.

-Includes the effect of a pre-tax legal reversion of \$8.0 million recorded in the first quarter of 2005 associated with the settlement of a class action lawsuit in the state of California.
-(10)

-Includes the effects of a \$15.2 million pre-tax restructuring expense as part of the store consolidation plan announced September 6, 2005.
-(11)

-(12) Includes the effects of a \$2.0 million tax audit reserve credit associated with the examination and favorable resolution of our 1998 and 1999 federal tax returns and a \$3.3 million state tax reserve credit due to a change in estimate related to potential loss exposures.

-Includes the effects of a pre-tax legal settlement charge of \$47.0 million recorded in the third quarter of 2004 associated with the settlement of a class action lawsuit in the state of California.
-(13)
+- (1) Includes the effects of a \$3.9 million pre-tax benefit recorded in the third quarter of 2007 as a result of the receipt of accelerated royalty payments from franchisees in consideration of the termination of their franchise agreements. - (2) Includes the effects of a \$51.3 million pre-tax litigation expense recorded in the first quarter of 2007 related to the Perez matter and the effects of an \$11.0 million pre-tax litigation expense recorded in the fourth quarter of 2007 related to the Shafer/Johnson matter. - (3) Includes the effects of a \$38.7 million pre-tax restructuring expense recorded in the fourth quarter of 2007 related to the store consolidation plan and other restructuring items announced December 3, 2007. - (4) Includes the effects of adopting SAB 108, Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements ("SAB 108"), of approximately \$3.1 million decrease in pre-tax revenue and \$738,000 decrease in pre-tax depreciation expense related to adjustments for deferred revenue. - (5) Includes the effects of adopting SFAS 123R, Share-Based Payment ("SFAS 123R"), of approximately \$7.8 million of pre-tax expense related to stock options and restricted stock units granted. - (6) Includes the effects of a \$4.95 million pre-tax expense in the third quarter of 2006 associated with the settlement of the Burdusis/French/Corso litigation, the effects of a \$10.35 million pre-tax expense in the third quarter of 2006 associated with the settlement with the California Attorney General and the effects of a \$58.0 million pre-tax expense in the fourth quarter of 2006 associated with the litigation reserve with respect to the Perez case. - (7) Includes the effects of a \$2.2 million pre-tax expense in the third quarter of 2006 and the effects of a \$2.6 million pre-tax expense in the fourth quarter of 2006 for the refinancing of our senior credit facilities. - (8) Includes the effects of \$5.2 million in charges recorded in the third and fourth quarters of 2005 as a result of Hurricanes Katrina, Rita and Wilma.
+These charges were primarily related to the disposal of inventory and fixed assets. - (9) Includes the effects of \$3.7 million in goodwill impairment charges recorded in the third quarter of 2005 as result of Hurricane Katrina - (10) Includes the effect of a pre-tax legal reversion of \$8.0 million recorded in the first quarter of 2005 associated with the settlement of a class action lawsuit in the state of California. - (11) Includes the effects of a \$15.2 million pre-tax restructuring expense as part of the store consolidation plan announced September 6, 2005. - (12) Includes the effects of a \$2.0 million tax audit reserve credit associated with the examination and favorable resolution of our 1998 and 1999 federal tax returns and a \$3.3 million state tax reserve credit due to a change in estimate related to potential loss exposures. - (13) Includes the effects of a pre-tax legal settlement charge of \$47.0 million recorded in the third quarter of 2004 associated with the settlement of a class action lawsuit in the state of California.